 The first project under the Historic Roads and Highways Program focused on the historic Bankhead Highway, a coast-to-coast roadway established in 1916.
 The Texas Legislature designated the Texas portion of the Bankhead as a Texas Historic Highway in 2009.
 Using Federal Transportation Enhancement funds, the THC and TxDOT coordinated to accomplish several products:

-- A historic context for Texas highways statewide,
+• A historic context for Texas highways statewide,

-- Cultural resources surveys of much of the Bankhead Highway and Meridian Highway (including field documentation of road-related resources),
+• Cultural resources surveys of much of the Bankhead Highway and Meridian Highway (including field documentation of road-related resources),

-- Upgrades to the THC Atlas that will assist in documentation of historic resources, and
+• Upgrades to the THC Atlas that will assist in documentation of historic resources, and

-- Interpretation measures, such as a Bankhead Highway travel app and brochure that provide valuable historic tourism information.
+• Interpretation measures, such as a Bankhead Highway travel app and brochure that provide valuable historic tourism information.

 Legislative Updates to the Texas Historic Roads and Highways Program

 In 2015, updates were accepted to the Texas Historic Roads and Highways Program in the Texas Register in Chapter 21, subchapter E, Sections 21.31 and 21.32.
 Section 21.31 established definitions specific to the Texas Historic Roads and Highways Program and included a listing of the officially designated historic highways in Texas.
-For the full listings of desginated highways, see Chapter 21 History Programs Subchapter E Texas Historic Roads and Highways Program link and to view the designated historic roads and highways on a Texas map.
+For the full listings of designated highways, see Chapter 21 History Programs Subchapter E Texas Historic Roads and Highways Program link and to view the designated historic roads and highways on a Texas map.

-Historic Texas Highway Construction Video
+Historic Texas Highway Signage